mwtb47/aeroplane-boarding/README.md

 For all boarding methods in this model, the number of steps taken to board decreases as the percentage of passengers with bags decreases.
 The magnitude of the change between different bag percentages varies across methods, with the front-to-back and back-to-front methods showing a significant decrease in boarding steps as bag percentage decreases, whereas the optimal method shows only a very small decrease.

-On average, the opitmal boarding method is the fastest at all bag percentages other than 0%, where the reverse WMA method is as fast.
+On average, the opitmal boarding method is the fastest at all bag percentages other than 0%, where the back-to-front WMA method is as fast.
 The two methods which start boarding from the front rows are the slowest.

 <img src="graphs/steps_by_method.png" alt="Steps by Method" width="100%"/>